huntdatacenter/docs/docs/do-science/lab-access/for-it-support-personnel.md

 ## Technical requirements

-Lab users will need the following units:
+Lab users will need the following:

+Required units:

 * A dedicated local computer with updated operating system from Windows, Mac OS or Ubuntu Linux.
 * A personal smart phone for one-time passwords and key transfers.

-Lab users will need to following software on their units:
+On personal phones:

-* Signal on their phone
+* Signal
-* Google authenticator on their phone
+* Google authenticator or Microsoft authenticator

+On local computer:

 * 7z (Windows/Linux) or Keka (Mac) on their local computer
 * OpenVPN (Windows/Linux) or Tunnelblick (Mac) on their local computer
 * Updated Chrome web-browser on their local computer